MS 2022-10-S-Ross-October-21-2022-Authority-of-Justice-Court-to-Seek-Assistance-from-Munici October 21, 2022

 The AG split the question in two.

 Service of the warrant.
 Yes, within municipal jurisdiction.
 Mississippi Rule of Criminal Procedure 3.2(c)(1) provides that arrest warrants "shall be directed to and may be executed by any officer authorized by law within the State of Mississippi." § 99-3-1(1) authorizes "any marshal or policeman of a city, town or village" to make arrests within the same.
 Combined, that means a municipal police officer can lawfully arrest someone named in a justice court warrant, as long as the arrest happens within the city limits.
 The 1981 Bennett opinion said it directly: "A municipal police officer may effect a lawful arrest under a proper warrant issued by a justice court judge.
 However, a municipal police officer is not required to serve a warrant so issued."
-Two limits: outside the city limits, the municipal officer's authority does not extend.
-And the municipal officer is not obligated to serve a justice court warrant; cooperation is voluntary or by interlocal agreement.
+Two limits the opinion draws: outside the city limits, the municipal officer's authority does not extend (the AG cited the Hammack and Chamblee opinions for that).
+And the municipal officer is not obligated to serve a justice court warrant; under Bennett, the officer "may" serve but "is not required to."

 What this means for you